kraudy/rpg_language/chapter_1/chapter_1.md

 ## NoMain Module

-A module usually has a procedure that is the **entry point** of execution, also called **the main procedure** and all the other procedures are **no main** which means, they can't be executed directly but can be part of the execution stack initiated by the **main procedure**.
+A module usually has a procedure that is the **entry point** of execution, also called **the main procedure** and all the other procedures are **no main**, which means, those procedures can't be executed directly but can be part of the execution stack initiated by the **main procedure**.

-There are also modules that don't have a **main procedure** or an **entry point**, these are the [**NoMain Modules**](./ch1_qrpglesrc/hello1.nomain.module.rpglerpgle) and can't be used directly to create a program object.
+There are also modules that don't have a **main procedure** or an **entry point**, these are the **NoMain Modules** and can't be used directly to create a program object.
+Check [Hello nomain module](./ch1_qrpglesrc/hello1.nomain.module.rpgle)

 Modules are the base for the modern ILE procedure driven modular approach.
 A program can have 1 or more modules but only one of them is the **entry module** with an **entry poin**.

-The bad thing of creating programs like this is that the compiled modules is kept inside the program, so, if you change the module's logic, the module need to be re-compiled and every program that uses it needs to be re-compiled too.
+The bad thing of creating programs this way is that the compiled modules is kept inside the program, so, if you change the module's logic, the module needs to be re-compiled and every program that uses it needs to be re-compiled too... that's annoying.
 For that reason, there is something called **Service Programs** but more on that later.
-Ok, moving along.
+Moving along.

-Compile it the same way as the **main module**
+Compile this **nomain module** the same way as the **main module**
 ```js
 CRTRPGMOD MODULE(*CURLIB/HELLO1)
 SRCSTMF('chapter_1/ch1_qrpglesrc/hello1.nomain.module.rpgle')
 OPTION(*EVENTF) DBGVIEW(*SOURCE) TGTCCSID(*JOB)
 ```

-Now, try creating the program from the module
+It compiled with no problems, now try creating the program from this **nomain module** like before
 ```js
 CRTPGM PGM(*CURLIB/HELLO1) MODULE(*CURLIB/HELLO1)
 ENTMOD(*CURLIB/HELLO1) DETAIL(*FULL)